martinmoene/PhysUnits-CT-Cpp11/README.md

 Dependencies
 --------------
-This library has no dependencies other than the standard C++ libraries.
+This library has no dependencies other than the standard C++ library.

 Limitations
 -----------